Luis Muñoz Marín: Governor

 In 1952, three United States senators referred to Muñoz Marin as a dictator when he would not approve "New Industry" tax exemptions for housing construction projects.
 Muñoz Marin said housing was not a new industry in Puerto Rico and the senators, Olin D. Johnston, Owen Brewster, and John Marshall Butler responded in kind by calling him a dictator on the floor of the US Senate.

 On December 6, 1962, Muñoz Marín was awarded the Presidential Medal of Freedom by US President John F. Kennedy.
 By 1964, Muñoz Marín had been governor for sixteen years.
 A group of younger members of the Popular Democratic Party felt that he should retire.
 They suggested that he resign, and presented a proposal for term limits — two terms for elected officials.
 The group named themselves Los veinte y dos ("The twenty-twos") and began running a campaign, calling on civilians for support.

 Victoria, Muñoz Marín's youngest daughter joined the group, which he didn't oppose.
 The day before the party had an assembly to elect its candidates, Muñoz Marín announced his decision not to run for another term.
 He recommended Roberto Sánchez Vilella, his Secretary of State, for the party's candidacy.
 When the crowd called for "four more years", Muñoz Marín said, "I am not your strength ...
 You are your own strength."
+He was the last governor of Puerto Rico to be born under Spanish rule, as the island was annexed by the United States months after his birth.
 Sánchez Vilella was elected as governor.